dbt-labs/corp/handbook/working_and_growing_here.md

 ### Eligibility

-#### Intra-Department Transfers
+#### Interdepartmental Transfers

 We recommend employees be in their role for at least 9 months before applying to an open requisition within their own department. *(Example: Analytics Engineer → Technical Instructor)*

-**Why a minimum of 9 months?** The reason we are asking for 9 months for an intra-department transfer is because we recognize that there are more transferrable skills and knowledge that exist across roles within a department.
+**Why a minimum of 9 months?** The reason we are asking for 9 months for an interdepartmental transfer is because we recognize that there are more transferrable skills and knowledge that exist across roles within a department.

 #### Cross-Department Transfers